Thai Airways International: 1980s and 1990s: merger with Thai Airways Company

+On 6 December 1987, services to Auckland in New Zealand were inaugurated.
 On 1 April 1988, then-Prime Minister Gen. Prem Tinsulanonda, merged the international and domestic operations of the two companies to form the present company, Thai Airways International, to have a single national carrier.
 On 25 June 1991, the reconfigured company listed its shares on the Stock Exchange of Thailand and offered them to the public.
 The Thai public offering of shares is the largest ever undertaken in the country.

-In 1997 Thai Airways planned a privatization program, the first in Thai history.
+In 1997, Thai Airways planned a privatization program, the first in Thai history.

-On 14 May 1997, THAI, along with Lufthansa, Air Canada, SAS, and United Airlines, founded the world's first and largest airline alliance, Star Alliance.
+On 14 May 1997, Thai Airways, along with Lufthansa, Air Canada, SAS, and United Airlines, founded the world's first and largest airline alliance, Star Alliance.

 The genesis of Thai's later financial difficulties has been attributed to actions taken in the 1990s when Thai Airways began "buying every type of plane that was being manufactured."
 Different models meant that the airline had to train an army of technicians to keep differing airframes and engines from both General Electric and Rolls-Royce airworthy, significantly inflating maintenance costs.

 2000s: Airline brand renewal and financial difficulties

 In the first decade of the 21st century, Thai Airways continued its route network expansion with new services to Chengdu, Busan, Chennai, Xiamen, Milan, Moscow, Islamabad, Hyderabad, Johannesburg, and Oslo.

-Using the Airbus A340-500 fleet it acquired in 2005, Thai commenced non-stop flights between Bangkok and New York, its first non-stop service to North America.
-The airline later converted an existing one-stop service (via Tokyo) to Los Angeles into a non-stop flight using the same aircraft type.
-Citing very high fuel costs, Thai discontinued the New York service in July 2008, even though the airline had been able to fill 80 percent of the seats.
+Using the Airbus A340-500 fleet, which was acquired in 2005, Thai commenced non-stop flights between Bangkok and New York and Bangkok to Los Angeles, its first non-stop service to North America.The airline later converted an existing one-stop service (via Tokyo) to Los Angeles into a non-stop flight using the same aircraft type.
+Citing very high fuel costs, Thai discontinued the New York service in July 2008.
 The service to Los Angeles was again reverted to one-stop service via Seoul on 1 May 2012, leaving the airline without a non-stop service between Thailand and North America.
 The A340s used were phased out, replaced by the Boeing 777-200ER for the Bangkok–Seoul–Los-Angeles route.
-Although the previous A340 used for non-stop services was not subject to ETOPS, the phasing in of the 777 with one-stop service (with the 330 minute rule) would be indefinite for years to come; the airline had no plans to pursue newer North America destinations (e.g., Houston) or purchase the Boeing 747-8 for transpacific routes since is operating the Airbus A380.

 The 2000s also saw Thai expand its Thai airport network beyond its Bangkok hub.
-The airline launched non-stop flights from Phuket to Tokyo–Narita, Seoul–Incheon and Hong Kong.
+The airline launched non-stop flights from Phuket to Tokyo, Seoul, and Hong Kong.